xymizt/LDWriter/readme.md

 LD file structure:

-the file is a binary file that ses numbers as pointers to various data
+the file is a binary file that uses numbers as pointers to various data

 HEAD 1890 bytes various general information

 EVENT 1154 bytes specific information about the logged data (I don't use it but bytes must be allocated in order for the ld file to be loaded correctly)

-META_DATA 124*n_channels bytes information of all the various channels with pointers to data and units DATA
+META_DATA 124*n_channels bytes information of all the various channels with pointers to data and units

+DATA